Dynamic Forms: Tutorial Guide

 2. Edit, Share or Delete a Form

-When you click Save after building your form, you will be re-directed to the Dynamic Form home page.
+Once you have saved your form, it will become visible in the Overview page.
 In the section Your Dynamic Forms you will see your existing forms.
-There you have the option to edit, share or delete your form.
+There you have the option to edit, share, clone or delete your form.

 Important: Deleting a form cannot be undone.
 Use caution.